cloudmesh-community/fa18-516-12/notebook.md

 # Week Fri 10/26/18 - 11/01/18
 * update the VM class to return the provider from libcloud for AWS, AZURE, OPENSTACK.
 * the user could only call vm class to stop, start, list, suspend, resume, destroy node

+# Week Fri 11/02/18 - 11/08/18
+* update the VM class
+* prepare the demo to run vm class and use the mongodb